The

 Elvira: Mistress of the OmniChrome (Comic Images, 1997) 72 omnichrome color cards of the Elvira.
 Retail: $18.
 Autographs and chase cards were also offered.

 Fangoria (Comic Images, 1992) 90 card color set featuring favorite covers from Fangoria magazine (complete with title).
 Some of them are pretty gruesome!
+See back.
 Retail: $8-10.
 Chase cards were also offered.

 Fiends and Machines (Donruss, 1970) 66 color card sticker set similar to Odd Rods, but each of the 33 images were made up using two stickers.
 The top one was the goofy monster, the bottom one the hot rod.
 Collectors could mix and match.
 A big "find" was discovered, but these have mostly dried up.
+The backs were all identical peel off backs.
 Retail $250

 Fink Buttons (Leaf, 1965) Not cards at all, and only sorta monster-ish.
 24 different color button featuring weird way out characters, similar to Ugly Stickers images.
 Retail: $3 per button.

-Flash Gordon, TEST (Topps, 1968) Oh yeah, there's monsters in this black and white photo set based on the Buster Crabb movie... but they're so corny you'll laugh more than anything else.
+Flash Gordon, TEST (Topps, 1968) Oh yeah, there's monsters in this black and white photo set based on the Buster Crabbe movie... but they're so corny you'll laugh more than anything else.
 The ape man with a horn in his head, the fanged bald men from Mongo, and of course, the tin Robot.
 (Scary!)
 This is only a 24 card black and white set tested but not mass produced.
 Complete sets are said to be exceptionally rare.
 (I'm still missing #24.
 Anyone out there have one to sell or trade?)
-Retail: $3,000 NM (See backs.)
+Retail: $3,000 NM Read the article profile.
+(See backs.)

-Flash Gordon (Jasinski, 1990-1992) Three sets of black and white photos based on Crabb's Flash portrayal.
+Flash Gordon (Jasinski, 1990-1992) Black and white photos taken from 1930s Buster Crabbe's Flash Gordon movie serials make up three different sets in this series.
 Each set made up of 36 cards and retailing for $10-$15 NM.

 Frankenstein, Mary Shelley's (Topps, 1994) A 12 card set showing photo scenes of the recent movie, included exclusively with the four issues of the comic book adaptation.
 The promo is numbered "0" and has a scene from the comic book.
 Retail: Uncertain

-Frankenstein Stickers (Topps 1960s) Fun cartoons- but pretty accurate renderings- of Universal monsters in the Valentine motif.
+Frankenstein Valentine Stickers (Topps 1960s) Fun cartoons- and beautiful renderings by Norm Saunders- of Universal monsters in a Valentine motif.
 44 die-cut sticker set.
 These sets are very hard to find on account that most wound up peeled and plastered on things.
-A typical price for a Nrmt set is over $1,000.
+(The sticker backs are blank tan paper.)
+Although rarely offered, the typical price for a Ex/Nrmt set usually exceeds $1,000.
 (Blank sticker backs.)

-Frankenstein (Artbox, 2006) Black and white set (72) with a scene by scene telling of the classic movie, however, only the monster is really show.
-(Other characters turn away from the camera.
-See review.)
+Frankenstein (Artbox, 2006) Black and white set of 72 with a scene by scene telling of the classic movie, however, only the monster is really showed.
+(The other characters turn away from the camera.)
+A Wolfman sequel was promised but postponed indefinitely.
+(See back or read review.)
 Various chase cards, including nine glow cards, sketches, etc. Retail: $10

 Fright Flicks (Topps, 1988): One of the goriest card sets ever!
 Scenes from 15 different films including Pumpkinhead, Nightmare on Elm Street, Predator, Alien, Ghostbusters, The Fly, Poltergeist and more!
-Also has scary stories on the backside. (only two in stock.)
+Also has scary stories on the backside.
 90 cards, 11 stickers in the set (see sticker backs).
 The Canadian version has the stickers converted into regular cards.
-Set Retail: $10-$15
+Set Retail: $10-$15 (See review article.)

 Frighteners, The (Dart, 1996) 72 color photo set using images from the Michael J. Fox movie of the same name.
 Lots of ghosts, including one played by John Astin (Gomez).
 Printed on mirror card stock.
 Retail: $12